 - 1 cup milk

 - 1 package active dry yeast (not rapid rise yeast)

 - 3 tablespoons light brown sugar, packed

 - 2-1/4 cups all-purpose flour, plus more for kneading

 - 1 teaspoon fine salt

 - 1/3 cup baking soda

 - Coarse salt, to taste*

-- Warm the milk in a small saucepan until it’s about 110 degrees (alternatively, warm it in the microwave for about 40 seconds); pour into a medium bowl and sprinkle in the yeast.
+- Warm the milk in a small saucepan until it’s about 110 degrees F (alternatively, warm it in the microwave for about 40 seconds); pour into a medium bowl and sprinkle in the yeast.
 Let the yeast soften, about 2 minutes; stir in the brown sugar and 1 cup of the flour with a wooden spoon.
 Melt 2 tablespoons of the butter and stir into the mix.
 Add the remaining 1 ¼ cups flour and fine salt to make a sticky dough.
 Add more flour if necessary (you'll probably need a few tablespoons) to form dough into a ball.
 Turn dough out onto a lightly floured surface and knead, adding more flour if needed, until smooth but still slightly tacky, about 5 minutes.
 Shape into a ball, place in a clean, lightly greased bowl and cover with plastic wrap.
 Let rise in a warm spot until doubled in size, about 1 hour.

-2. Preheat the oven to 450 degrees.
-Line a large baking sheet with parchment paper and spray with nonstick cooking spray.
+- Preheat the oven to 450 degrees F. Line a large baking sheet with parchment paper and spray with nonstick cooking spray.
 Punch the dough to deflate it, then turn out onto a lightly floured surface.
 Divide the dough into 6 equal pieces.
 Roll and stretch each piece with the palms of your hands into a 30-inch rope, holding the ends and slapping the middle of the rope on the counter as you stretch.
 Form each into a pretzel shape (form a U-shape, then holding the ends of the rope, cross them over each other and press firmly onto the bottom of the pretzel).

-3. Dissolve the baking soda in 3 cups warm water in a shallow baking dish.
+- Dissolve the baking soda in 3 cups warm water in a shallow baking dish.
 Gently dip each pretzel in the soda solution, then arrange on a prepared baking sheet (re-shaping if necessary) and sprinkle lightly with course salt.
 Bake until golden, 10 – 12 minutes.
 Melt remaining 3 tablespoons butter and brush on baked pretzels.
 The pretzels are best enjoyed fresh on the same day.

 - *If you prefer a cinnamon sugar topping, omit the coarse salt.
 Brush with butter after baking and sprinkle generously with cinnamon sugar (1/2 cup sugar plus about 3/4 teaspoon cinnamon)